shulaoda/fast-glob/README.md

 - `glob_match("**/{a,b}/c.png", "some/a/b/c.png")`

 Due to these limitations, `brace expansion` requires a different implementation that can handle the complexity of such patterns, resulting in some performance trade-offs.

+## Credits

+- The [glob-match](https://github.com/devongovett/glob-match) project created by [@devongovett](https://github.com/devongovett) which is an extremely fast glob matching library in Rust.